vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

 Not all row sources in the query processing engine have support for the In-Memory optimized number format so the IM column store stores both the traditional Oracle Database NUMBER data type and the In-Memory optimized number type.
 This dual storage increases the space overhead, sometimes up to 15%.

 In-Memory Optimized Arithmetic is controlled by the initialization parameter INMEMORY_OPTIMIZED_ARITHMETIC.
 The parameter values are DISABLE (the default) or ENABLE.
 When set to ENABLE, all NUMBER columns for tables that use FOR QUERY LOW compression are encoded with the In-Memory optimized format when populated (in addition to the traditional Oracle Database NUMBER data type).
 Switching from ENABLE to DISABLE does not immediately drop the optimized number encoding for existing IMCUs.
 Instead, that happens when the IM column store repopulates affected IMCUs.
-If you deed to manully drop the expressions, then  DBMS_INMEMORY_ADMIN.IME_DROP_ALL_EXPRESSIONS procedure drops all SYS_IME expression virtual columns in the database.
-The DBMS_INMEMORY.IME_DROP_EXPRESSIONS procedure drops a specified set of SYS_IME virtual columns from a table.

 23. Verify that the parameter INMEMORY\_OPTIMIZED\_ARITHMETIC is disabled and run the query below.